ESLint: Setting Up From Start to Finish

 In this example, we use eslint:recommended rules as a foundation for code checks.
 Also, we configured it to ignore certain directories and enforced the use of curly braces.

-How to integrate ESLint with VS Code?
+How to Integrate ESLint With VS Code?

 ESLint offers an integration plugin for VS Code, making it incredibly easy to get started - simply install the plugin and start using it!
 The tool will highlight any issues in your code that don't align with the selected rules.